 Solution 3- Updating USB Drivers

 Sometimes the error comes up in your computer because of the faulty drivers and can be fixed through reinstalling the drivers.
-So all you have to do is to follow these steps in order to reinstall/update USB drivers
+So all you have to do is to follow these steps in order to reinstall/update USB drivers.
+If you are facing a Device Descriptor Request Failed problem.

 - Remove the USB drivers from your computer if you don’t know how to remove it, then go through the previous method